Tote board

 A tote board (or totalisator/totalizator) is a numeric or alphanumeric display used to convey information, typically at a race track (to display the odds or payoffs for each horse) or at a telethon (to display the total amount donated to the charitable organization sponsoring the event).

 The term "tote board" comes from the colloquialism for "totalizator" (or "totalisator"), the name for the automated system which runs parimutuel betting, calculating payoff odds, displaying them, and producing tickets based on incoming bets.

+History

-Parimutuel systems had used totalisator boards since the 1860s and they were often housed in substantial buildings.
-However the manual systems often resulted in substantial delays in calculations of clients' payouts.
+Parimutuel systems had used totalisator boards since the 1860s, and they were often housed in substantial buildings.
+However, the manual systems often resulted in substantial delays in calculations of clients' payouts.

 The first all-mechanical totalisator was invented by George Julius.
 Julius was a consulting engineer, based in Sydney.
 His father, Churchill Julius, an Anglican Bishop, had campaigned, in the early years of the twentieth century, against the iniquities of gambling using totalisators and its damage to New Zealand society.
 That attitude had changed by late 1907 when he argued that the totalisator removed much of the evil of gambling with bookmakers.
-Bishop Churchill was himself an amateur mechanic with a reputation for fixing clocks and organs in parishes he visited.
+Bishop Churchill was himself an amateur mechanic, with a reputation for fixing clocks and organs in parishes he visited.

-Initially, George Julius was attempting to develop a voting calculating machine for the Australian government, to automatically reduce the instances of voter fraud and create a cheat-free political environment.
+Initially, Julius was attempting to develop a voting calculating machine for the Government of Australia to automatically reduce the instances of voter fraud and create a cheat-free political environment.
 He went on to present his unique invention, only to have his design rejected as it was deemed to be excessive.

 The first all-mechanical machine was installed at Ellerslie Racecourse in New Zealand in 1913 (first used on the Holy Saturday races on 22 March 1913), and the second was installed at Gloucester Park Racetrack in Western Australia in 1917.
-George Julius founded Automatic Totalisators Limited (ATL) in 1917, which supplied the "Premier Totalisator: now including electrical components".
+Julius founded Automatic Totalisators Limited (ATL) in 1917, which supplied the "Premier Totalisator: now including electrical components".
 The first totalisators installed in the United States were at Hialeah Park, Florida, in 1932 (by ATL), and at Arlington Park racecourse, Chicago, in 1933 by American Totalisator.
 The first entirely electronic totalisator was developed in 1966.

 Totalisators have been superseded by general purpose computers running specialised wagering software such as Autotote.
 In many cases beyond older systems, telethon tote boards have either been replaced by LCD displays showing totals, or scoreboards adapted to display dollar amounts.